Biography of David Hume

-1754: Hume began publishing volumes in his large scale work “The History of England” which gained him international recognition.
+1754: Hume begins publishing volumes in his large scale work “The History of England” which gains him international recognition.

 1757: He publishes “Four Dissertations” which were mainly about the natural history of religion, the passions, suicide and immortality although the last two names were hurriedly withdrawn before publication.

 1758: The “Philosophical Essays” is republished as “An Enquiry Concerning Human Understanding”

 1763: Hume acts as Secretary to the English Embassy in Paris where he is received with great favour by the court and literary society.

 1766: He returned to London in January accompanied by his new friend Jean Jacques Rousseau, although the two were to fall out famously later in the year.
 In the winter he returned to Scotland.

-1767: David Hume was recalled to London as Under Secretary of State for the Northern Department.
+1767: David Hume is recalled to London as Under Secretary of State for the Northern Department.

 1769: He finally settles in Edinburgh for good and is the centre of a literary society, which, although not as dazzling as in Paris, was known for its moderatism.

 1739: “Treatise of Human Nature”.